r3kapig/writeup/20230206-DiceCTF2023-EN/README.md

 const express = require("express");
 ```

-Normally, after npm install, these three lines of require must work normally, but some non-nodejs native libraries such as mongodb will try to load other libraries to enrich their own functions (optional features).
-The search order of require is the current directory first and then $HOME.
-The kerberos.js here may be loaded by express or mongodb.
-I didn’t check it for details.
+Usually, after `npm install`, these three lines of require work as intented, but some non-native libraries such as mongodb might try to load other third-party libraries for optional features.
+The search order of `require` is cwd first and then $HOME.
+The kerberos.js here may be loaded by express.js or mongodb.
+I didn’t dive into the sources to find out.

-In addition, in the Dockerfile of this question, the user was switched before the node process was finally started, and the file added to the container was added by the root user
+Another thing to notice is that, in the provided Dockerfile, the user was switched before the node process started, and before that, the js files was added by root.

 ```
 WORKDIR /app